pinuke/NSIS-nodejs/README.md

 Compile nodejs.nsi with the makensis command to compile installer

-Requires inetc plugin for NSIS to compile!
+Requires inetc and nsexec plugins for NSIS to compile!